metagame-xyz/evm-translator/README.md

 a library for making EVM-based blockchain data more human-readable

+If you're looking to contribute to evm-translator, click [here](/CONTRIBUTE.md).

 If a transaction interacts with 5 addresses, there will be 5 different interpretations, each from the perspective of each address.
 When interpreting a transaction, if an address is not provided, the interpretation will default to using the `from` address of the transaction.

 ## Logical Layout